How to get a job after college

 Greetings!
 I’m a [major] student at [your university] and am interested in doing what you do.
 If you happen to have twenty minutes to spare on the phone sometime soon, I’d love to learn more about your career and what your day-to-day is like.

 Short and sweet.
 And don’t send it to just one person: Like job applications, the more you send, the bigger the chances of getting a response.
 If you send 20 of these out and get one response, that’s 20 minutes of insight you didn’t have before.
 It’s worth the time.

-These connections might not get you anything upfront, but over time, they can be leveraged to help you get a job.
+These connections might not get you anything upfront, but over time, they can be leveraged to help you get a job and build your career.